Asmor/tabula/README.md

 Directives
 ----------

 Tabula also supports directives, which must start with an exclamation point.
 Directives modify how the table behaves.

-At the moment, only the Append directive is supported, and it will append text to all results from that table.
+**Append**: The text of the append directive will be appended to all results this table generates

 Example: